 - Charges for payment processing.

 - Extensions and add-ons.

 Costs of Infrastructure

 The expense of ecommerce software.

 The cost of online store solutions varies according to their out-of-the-box functionality, the kind of software they provide, and their quality of support.
-There are several platforms available and selecting the appropriate one is a critical step in starting an ecommerce company.
+There are several platforms, the best places to sell online, and selecting the appropriate one is a critical step in starting an ecommerce company.

 Domain name & registration fees.

 Unless you can pay for many years in advance, your domain name will be an annual expense.
 According to GoDaddy, the cost of a domain name is generally between $5 and $50 each year.
 The cost varies according to where you acquire it and the extension you choose, such as “.com” or “.shop”.
 Generally, purchasing from a private seller or at an auction will be more costly.

 Hosting for e-commerce.

 After registering a domain name, the next step is to locate a web host.
 BigCommerce and Shopify are cloud-based solutions that provide web hosting as part of the subscription.
 This eliminates the need for you to seek out third-party hosting or deal with the issues associated with administering it.